michelroberge/starlims-node-proxy/README.md

 [Your Name]

 ## Contact
-For any inquiries or support, please contact [Your Email Address].
+For any inquiries or support, please contact michel_roberge@msn.com.

 ## Acknowledgements
 - Mention any libraries, frameworks, or resources used in developing the project.